Brazil cenbank chief says people understand monetary tightening is 'largely done'

 BRASILIA, Aug 18 (Reuters) - Brazilian central bank chief Roberto Campos Neto on Thursday said Brazil hiked interest rates earlier and faster than the rest of the world, and that people understand the monetary tightening is "largely done."

-Speaking at an event hosted by lender BTG Pactual, he said policymakers remain vigilant about the country's services inflation, understanding that recent government measures to lower taxes on key prices generate lower inflationary inertia.
+According to Campos Neto, policymakers remain vigilant about the country's services inflation, understanding that recent measures to lower taxes on key prices generate lower inflationary inertia.

+As the October presidential election approaches, he highlighted that whoever wins will have the challenge of looking at social spending and debt sustainability simultaneously.

+Campos Neto, who will head the central bank for two more years of the next presidential term under the institution's newly acquired autonomy, said he would not accept being reappointed to the position afterward.

 ((marcela.ayres@thomsonreuters.com; +55 11 5047-2444;))